 Cast: 12 total (5 female, 7 male) Full Length Drama (about 240 minutes) Multiple Sets Period Costumes

-Cast: 5 total (2 female, 3 male) Full Length Comedy (about 90 minutes) Single Set Contemporary Costumes
+Cast: 5 total (2 female, 3 male) Full Length Drama (about 110 minutes) Single Set Period Costumes